Witham: Sport and leisure

+Witham is twinned with the town of Waldbröl, Germany.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sudbury TV transmitter, BBC London and ITV London can also be received from the Crystal Palace TV transmitter.
+Local radio stations are BBC Essex on 103.5 FM, Heart East on 102.6 FM, Radio Essex on 107.7 FM and Actual Radio on DAB.
+The town is served by the local newspaper, Braintree and Witham Times which publishes on Wednesdays.
+The Colchester Gazette also covers the town.

 Education

 There are two secondary schools in Witham, Maltings Academy and New Rickstones Academy.
 Maltings Academy achieved 94% A*- C GCSE grades in 2012.
 (51% including English and Maths) and an above national average of 99% of pupils gaining at least one GCSE in 2012.
-The two schools are part of the AET Academies chain.
+The two schools are part of the Lift Academies chain.
 New Rickstones Academy was rated Good by Ofsted in January 2015 and Maltings Academy was rated Outstanding by Ofsted in March 2015.

 The town's primary schools are Templars, Holy Family Catholic School, Howbridge, Powers Hall, Chipping Hill (which became a primary school in September 2010), Rivenhall CoE, Elm Hall Primary, Southview, and Silver End Primary.
 Both Chipping Hill School and Powers Hall Junior School received Outstanding OfSTED reports in 2008.Chipping Hill was named the Top School in East Anglia by the Sunday Times.

 The Chatten free school is a special educational needs school which opened in 2021.
 The school provides up to 75 places to pupils from across Essex with severe, complex autism.

 Governance

+There are three tiers of local government covering Witham, at parish (town), district, and county level: Witham Town Council, Braintree District Council, and Essex County Council.
+The town council is based at Witham Town Hall at 61 Newland Street.

-Witham is part of the Witham constituency of the House of Commons.
-The local Member of Parliament (MP) is the Conservative Home Secretary Priti Patel, who was elected at the 2010 general election, becoming the first Asian female Conservative MP.
-Ms Patel was re-elected at the 2015 general election with an increased majority and again in the 2019 general election.
+For national elections, Witham forms part of the Witham constituency.
+The Member of Parliament (MP) is the Conservative Priti Patel, who was elected at the 2010 general election, becoming the first Asian female Conservative MP.

-The constituency includes Hatfield Peverel, Langford, Wickham Bishops, Marks Tey, Tiptree, Tolleshunt Knights, Stanway Kelvedon, and Coggeshall.
-It is regarded as one of the safest seats for the Conservative Party, and Priti Patel holds a strong 15,196 vote majority.
-Over 66% of the votes in the 2019 general election went to Ms Patel.

-Witham is under the jurisdiction of Witham Town Council (its parish council), Braintree District Council and Essex County Council.
-Witham Town Council is based at Witham Town Hall.

-Witham, and parts of the Braintree district, hold one of the best recycling schemes in the UK, with compulsory recycling, reaching over 50% recycling.